 an hour after you leave the workshop, to eliminate the dust which - despite all your precautions - will have been entrapped in the air whilst you were working.

-Even with all these precautions, one cannot guarantee
+Even with all these precautions, one cannot

-the facts and advice and source the machinery that will assist in your clean air campaign: the final decision is yours and yours alone: after all it is your life and - potentially - death.
+only provide the facts and advice and source the machinery that will assist in your clean air campaign: the final decision is yours and yours alone: after all it is your life and - potentially - death.

 ©1997-2006 P. Hemsley.
 The information on this website is the copyright property of Peter Hemsley.